Need to talk? Call 1800 882 436.

 • your body shape

-If your scan is done through your vagina, the sonographer will need to gently insert a small, lubricated ultrasound probe.
-The probe may be a little uncomfortable but isn’t usually painful.
+Your sonographer may recommend a transvaginal ultrasound scan to get a clearer picture of your uterus.
+A transvaginal ultrasound scan is done through your vagina.
+If you choose to have one, the sonographer will need to gently insert a small, lubricated ultrasound probe into your vagina.
+The probe may be a little uncomfortable but isn't usually painful.

 How should I prepare for a dating scan?